replikativ/datahike/doc/schema.md

 ## Schema-on-write
-With the release of version `0.2.0` datahike enforces per default an explicit schema where you have to define your expected data structures in advance.
-Since the schema itself is present in the database index, you can simply transact it like any other datom.
+With the release of version `0.2.0` datahike enforces per default an explicit schema where you have to define your expected data shapes in advance.
+The schema itself is present in the database index, so you can simply transact it like any other datom.

 ```clojure